 Brain Trauma

-Neurofeedback Helps Veteran Win The War On PTSD
+Neurofeedback Helps Veteran Win the War on PTSD

 Fear is fun.
 The experience of fright in a safe environment - a Halloween haunted house or movie theater – elicits excitement followed by a critical release of primal emotion.
 But what if catharsis never materializes?
 What if one were permanently locked in a state of adrenal fight or flight?
 For PTSD sufferers, this constant state of alert is their life.
 Like a mousetrap, terror enters the brain but cannot find an exit.
 Life with...